Read in 5 minutes

 Same as with the previous command, when prompted, type

 y to proceed.

 You should regularly update your Anaconda installation.

-If want to uninstall Anaconda from your CentOS system, follow the steps below:
+If you want to uninstall Anaconda from your CentOS system, follow the steps below:

 Remove the Anaconda install directory.

 To remove the entire Anaconda installation directory type:

 ~/.bashrcfile and remove the code added by the Anaconda installer:~/.bashrc

 # added by Anaconda3 5.3.1 installer # >>> conda init >>> # !!
 Contents within this block are managed by 'conda init' !! __conda_setup="$(CONDA_REPORT_ERRORS=false '/home/linuxize/anaconda3/bin/conda' shell.bash hook 2> /dev/null)" if [ $? -eq 0 ]; then \eval "$__conda_setup" else if [ -f "/home/linuxize/anaconda3/etc/profile.d/conda.sh" ]; then . "/home/linuxize/anaconda3/etc/profile.d/conda.sh" CONDA_CHANGEPS1=false conda activate base else \export PATH="/home/linuxize/anaconda3/bin:$PATH" fi fi unset __conda_setup # <<< conda init <<<

 The following command will remove the hidden files and folders that have been created in your user home directory: